Neuralink: Fast LLM Inference on Smartphones with Neuron Co-Activation Linking: Online Continuity-Centric Processing

 \section{Online Continuity-Centric Processing}

 Through offline correlation-aware clustering, neurons that are frequently co-activated are strategically placed contiguously in flash memory.
-However, the dynamic and intricate nature of neuron co-activation complicates static neuron placement, making it inadequate to entirely alleviate IOPS limitations.
-To fully exploit the flash and DRAM resources to serve neuron read requests, we design specific online serving techniques, aiming to address the two primary categories of these challenges, manifesting in data access and caching.
+However, the dynamic and intricate nature of neuron co-activation makes static neuron placement alone insufficient to entirely alleviate IOPS limitations.
+To fully exploit the flash memory and DRAM resources to serve neuron read requests, we design specific online processing techniques that focus on maintaining continuity of access.
+These techniques are aimed at addressing two primary challenges, manifesting in data access and caching.

-The first challenge arises from \textbf{Random Activation Variation}.
-Due to the stochastic nature of neuron activation, it is infeasible to consistently follow the extracted co-activation patterns.
-Although neurons that are frequently co-activated are placed in close positions, minor variances induced by randomness can still lead to discontinuous read access.
+The first challenge arises from inherent activation dynamics.
+Due to the stochastic nature of neuron activation, it is infeasible to consistently follow the co-activation patterns extracted offline.
+Although neurons that are frequently co-activated are placed in close positions, minor variances induced by these dynamics can still lead to unavoidable discontinuous read access during runtime.
+Particularly, some read access may occur near each other but be split into two I/O operations by just a few activated neurons in between.

-The second challenge stems from \textbf{Misaligned Cache Strategy}.
-Conventional cache mechanisms often fail to adapt to co-activation scenarios.
-Simply caching hot neurons lost the information on neuron placement, breaking the continuity of neurons in flash, which is against our optimizations for I/O operations reduction.
-However, directly continuously caching all co-activated neurons may take up too much cache space, wasting cache efficiency.
+The second challenge stems from misaligned cache strategies.
+Conventional cache strategies typically treat neurons individually, caching only the most frequently activated neurons without considering their placement in flash memory.
+This oversight potentially breaks the continuity of neuron placement in flash memory, undermining our optimizations for I/O operation reduction.
+Moreover, directly caching all co-activated neurons in a continuous manner could consume excessive DRAM resources, reducing cache efficiency.